Quick summary of key school information

 The school supports gifted, able and talented students |

-Through holistic Montessori education, which assumes no limits or program constraints on the student´s progress and learning. |
+Through holistic Montessori education, which assumes no program constraints on the student´s progress and learning. |

 Student access to education psychologist |